actionquake/distrib/releasenotes/AQtion v1.3 Release Notes.md

       - Assets affected are game .wal textures, a good deal of sound effects, models, and player skins.
 If you own a retail copy of Quake II ([which we highly recommend picking up if you haven't played it!](https://store.steampowered.com/app/2320/Quake_II/)), you can copy the pak files over from `baseq2` into `action` to restore the original sounds, skins and textures.
 For more details, see below under Game changes.
   - Rearranged where files live, structurally.
 This consolidates files better for general management.
 Main game files are now located in `baseaq`, while downloads and custom paks/pkz file should still go into `action`
     - Consolidated all content into a single pkz file (`pak0.pkz`), configs moved to `pak1.pkz` in `baseaq`
+  - Mac game libs are now a `.dylib` extension

 Game changes
 - Removed all Quake II retail player skins